Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of

-A brief summary of the results obtained in \cite{F-A1}, in particular the set of differential equations to be solved, for the $f(T,\xi) = T + \xi T^2$ models will be presented in Section \ref{sec 2}.
-Having in mind that $\xi=0$ corresponds to the GR results and, consequently, every deviation from this value leads us to a new extension of the TEGR which, in turn, can be applied to the neutron stars context, for example.
+A brief summary of the results obtained in \cite{F-A1}, in particular the set of differential equations to be solved for the {${f(T) = T + \xi T^2}$ models}, will be presented in Section \ref{sec 2}.
 All this analysis, the methodology used and the results obtained are presented in Section \ref{sec 3}.
 In Section \ref{sec 4}, we present the final remarks.